-- 5. When scoring neutron fluence, and the requested energy interval overlaps with the structure of the low energy neutron groups, one gets two separate tables.
-In the lower one, interval boundaries are forced to coincide with group boundaries.
-For the upper one, the program uses the input energy limits and number of intervals to estimate the desired interval width.
-The number of intervals above the upper limit of the first low-energy neutron group is recalculated according to such width, which is readjusted to match the number of intervals with the least greater integer. - Note that the lowest energy limit of the last neutron group is $10^{-14}$ GeV ( $10^{-5}$ eV) for the 260 data set.
+- 5. When scoring neutron fluence, and the requested energy interval structure overlaps with that of the low energy neutron groups, interval boundaries are forced to coincide with group boundaries and no interval can be smaller than the corresponding group.
+Actually, the program uses the requested energy limits and number of intervals to estimate the desired interval width.
+The number of intervals above the upper limit of the first low-energy neutron group is recalculated according to such width.
+To preserve the requested upper energy limit, the width of the first interval above the low energy group may be smaller than that of the others. - Note that the lowest energy limit of the last neutron group is 10^{-14} GeV (10^{-5} eV) for the 260 data set.
 All group energy boundaries are listed in Table 10.1 on p.
-339. - 6.
-If the scored fluence is that of a generalised particle which includes neutrons (e.g., ALL-PART, ALL-NEUT, NUCLEONS, NUC&PI+-, HAD-NEUT, and even ENERGY), the spectrum is also presented in two separate tables.
-One table refers to all non-neutron particles and to neutrons with energies above the upper limit of the first low-energy neutron group (20 MeV).
-In case an interval crosses 20 MeV, it will include the contribution of neutrons with energy > 20 MeV and not that of neutrons with energy < 20 MeV.
-The second table refers only to low-energy neutrons and its interval structure is that of the neutron energy groups. - 7.
+319. - 6.
+If the scored fluence is that of a generalised particle which includes neutrons (e.g., ALL-PART, ALL-NEUT, NUCLEONS, NUC&PI+-, HAD-NEUT, and even ENERGY), the spectrum is presented in two separate tables.
+One table refers to all non-neutron particles and to neutrons with energies > 20 MeV.
+The second table refers only to neutrons with energy < 20 MeV, and its interval structure is that of the neutron energy groups.
+In case an interval crosses 20 MeV, it will include the contribution of neutrons with energy < 20 MeV and not that of neutrons with energy > 20 MeV. - 7.
 A program USTSUW is available with the normal Fluka code distribution in directory \$FLUPRO/flutil.
 USTSUW reads USRTRACK results in binary form from several runs and allows to compute standard deviations.
 It returns differential and cumulative fluence, with the corresponding percent errors, in a file, and differential fluence in another file formatted for easy plotting.
 It also returns a binary file that can be read out in turn by USTSUW.
 The content of this file is statistically equivalent to that of the sum of the files used to obtain it, and it can replace them to be combined with further output files if desired (the USTSUW program takes care of giving it the appropriate weight). - 8.
 Setting WHAT(4) = -1 will provide the sum of the track-lengths in all regions, divided by the value set by the user for WHAT(5).